Methadone Clinic Stoughton, MA

 Gosnold Counseling Center

 Gosnold Counseling Center is a methadone clinic in Stoughton, MA.
-It is situated in Plymouth County at 909 Sumner Street, 02072 zip.
-Gosnold Counseling Center provides outpatient treatment, intensive outpatient treatment and outpatient day treatment or partial hospitalization.
-Gosnold Counseling Center provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone.
-Other than methadone treatment, Gosnold Counseling Center offers family counseling, marital/couples counseling and group counseling.
-Gosnold Counseling Center provides medication-assisted services to men and women.
+It is located in Plymouth County at 909 Sumner Street, 02072 zip.
+Gosnold Counseling Center provides outpatient treatment, outpatient day treatment or partial hospitalization and intensive outpatient treatment.
+Gosnold Counseling Center provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
+Other than methadone treatment, Gosnold Counseling Center offers family counseling, substance use education and marital/couples counseling.
+Gosnold Counseling Center provides medication-assisted treatment to men and women.

 Andrew House Stoughton

 Andrew House Stoughton is a methadone treatment facility in Stoughton, Massachusetts.
-It is situated in Norfolk County at 909 Sumner Street, 3rd Floor, 02072 zip.
-Andrew House Stoughton provides hospital inpatient detoxification, hospital inpatient treatment and hospital inpatient treatment.
-Andrew House Stoughton provides methadone detox, methadone maintenance and naltrexone administration.
-Other than methadone treatment, Andrew House Stoughton offers substance use education, hepatitis education, counseling and support and group counseling.
-Andrew House Stoughton provides medication assisted services to men.
+It is located in Norfolk County at 909 Sumner Street, 3rd Floor, 02072 zip.
+Andrew House Stoughton provides short-term residential treatment, hospital inpatient detoxification and hospital inpatient treatment.
+Andrew House Stoughton provides naltrexone administration, relapse prevention from naltrexone and buprenorphine detox.
+Other than methadone treatment, Andrew House Stoughton offers individual counseling, health education services and substance use education.
+Andrew House Stoughton provides medication-assisted treatment to men.

 FAQs for a Methadone Clinic in Stoughton, MA: